How do I make a complaint to the ICO?

-If the ICO thinks that an organisation has failed to comply with its obligations under the Data Protection Act, it can:
+If the ICO thinks that an organisation has failed to comply with its obligations under the Data Protection Act or GDPR, it can:

 However, the ICO cannot award you compensation.
-Compensation can only be claimed by taking an organisation to court.
+You can only claim compensation by taking an organisation to court.

 Can I take an organisation to court?

-You do have the right to take an organisation to court for failing to respond appropriately to a subject access request, but you need to be able to show the court that you have tried to sort things out directly with the organisation.
+You do have the right to take an organisation to court for failing to respond appropriately to a subject access request, but you need to be able to show the court that you tried to sort things out directly with the organisation first.

-It is rare for things to get to this stage as you should be able to sort the problem out by complaining to the ICO.
+It's rare for things to get to this stage, as you should be able to sort the problem out by complaining to the ICO.